ken2g60/StaySafe/README.md

 # StaySafe

-Is an iOS Project to track and listen to the lastest covid-19 data from NPGEO Corona API for notify users within a particular location.
+Is an iOS Project to track the lastest covid-19 data from NPGEO Corona API to notify users within a particular location.

 # Concept Used
 - MVC Architecture